Synarious/bm-userscript/README.md

 - Chrome based browser (v130+ Tested) with **DEV MODE** enable (required).
 Firefox is supported as well (dev mode not needed).
 - Tampermonkey Browser Extension: [Chrome](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en&pli=1) v120+ OR [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) 78+ (Tested on stable).

+#### What Is TamperMonkey
+It’s a browser add-on that loads “userscripts” that can modify how a website displays itself to you.
+User scripts are powerful tools that can totally modify websites.
+Remember, tampermonkey can pose significant security issues for your device if you install scripts from unknown sources.
+Only use scripts if you know what they are doing!
+- In latest versions of chrome everyone needs to enable "DEV" made in Chrome Extensions for Tampermonkey to work.
+Then chrome needs to be force closed & restarted.
+- See getting started for step-by-step guide on how install and use this script for your own community.

 ## Features Of bm-desktop-auto.min.js
 ---- All customizable! ----
 * Log highlighting for ban, warns and kicks and more.